Martin Albrow: Career

 Albrow was appointed in 1963 as the first full-time sociologist at Reading University, and subsequently worked at University College Cardiff, where he was Head of Department, and at Roehampton University.
-He has also held visiting or guest positions at Ludwig Maximilian University of Munich, the London School of Economics, the State University of New York at Stony Brook, the Beijing Foreign Studies University, and the University of Bonn.
+He has also held visiting or guest positions at LMU Munich, the London School of Economics, the State University of New York at Stony Brook, the Beijing Foreign Studies University, and the University of Bonn.

 Albrow was President of the British Sociological Association from 1985 to 1987, and the editor-in-chief of its journal Sociology from 1981 to 1984.
 Additionally, he was the founding editor of the International Sociological Association's journal, International Sociology.
 He wrote The Global Age: State and Society beyond Modernity, awarded the 1997 European Amalfi Prize, which argued against the view that globalisation was an inevitable one-way process, and that a new age had supplanted both the modern and postmodern ages.
 He is a Fellow of the Academy of Social Sciences.

+Albrow co-edited Globalization, Knowledge, and Society—the first book to feature “globalization” in its title.

+In recent years, his work has examined China’s development model, governance philosophy, and the concept of a “community with a shared future for mankind,” which he identifies as a significant departure from Western theses such as the “clash of civilizations.

 In an interview with Xinhua on 29 October 2022, Albrow stated that Chinese strongman and Communist Party chief Xi Jinping was an "absolutely outstanding" political theorist and that his so-called Xi Jinping Thought was an "outstanding theoretical achievement of global significance".